-After writing the "100 things about me" post, I googled Montefalcione, the birth place of my great grandfather, to see if I could find any good pictures of the village to share.
-I did find one nice panoramic shot of Montefalcione posted on a TrekEarth gallery.
-There is a copyright and so instead of copying the photos, I am providing the link straight to the picture.
+I was googling Montefalcione, the birth place of my great grandfather, to see if I could find any good pictures of the village to share.
+I was able to find one nice panoramic shot of Montefalcione posted on a TrekEarth gallery.
 If you scroll down, you can read The Story of Montefalcione.

 The feast takes place the last weekend in Boston in the North End.
 It’s a huge event, with games, bands, parades, and of course, food.
 The highlight of the Feast is the ten hour procession of the Statue of Saint Anthony through the streets of the North End accompanied by devotees, marching bands and floats.
 The Statue of the Saint returns to confetti and streamers cascading from the rooftops.
 I have many fond memories of the North End, but have never been to this feast.
 Someday...